technomancy/leiningen/README.md

 2. Place it on your path and chmod it to be executable.
 3. Run: <tt>lein self-install</tt>

-For snapshot versions you may use [the dev version of the lein script](http://github.com/technomancy/leiningen/raw/master/bin/lein) instead.
+For development versions you may use [the master version of the lein script](http://github.com/technomancy/leiningen/raw/master/bin/lein) instead.

 On Windows you can download